 Specifies a file with the secret key in the PEM format used for authentication to a proxied server.
 Variables can be used in the file name.

-When proxy\ssl\ntls enabled, directive accepts two arguments instead of one: sign and encryption parts of key:
+When proxy ssl ntls enabled, directive accepts two arguments instead of one:

 '''

 server {

 proxy_ssl_ntls on;

 proxy_ssl_certificate sign.crt enc.crt; proxy_ssl_certificate_key sign.key enc.key;

 proxy_pass backend:12345;

 }

 '''